Harsh04Gautam/my_git/README.md

 # My Git

 **My Git** is a minimal, Git-like version control system implemented in Rust.
-This project provides basic functionality similar to Git, allowing users to perform operations such as initializing a repository, adding files, committing changes, viewing the log, and more.
+It allows users to perform operations on the "being_tracked" directory, such as initializing a repository, adding files, committing changes, viewing the log, and more.

 ## Features